Wendyz1116/happiness-garden/README.md

 - **Firebase**

 ## Description
-Happiness Garden allows users to create their own garden and plants flower in it with every journal entry they add.
-Each journal entry ask users to reflect on what they are grateful of and worried about that day.
-The goal is to gamified the habit of thinking about one's day.
-IT uses Kotlin for the main app and Firebase for the backend

-## Features
-- **User login**: Users can login to their own garden, and revisit their garden using their login
-- **Add new entry**: Adding a new entry with reflection on grateful and worries.
-WIll add new flower in their plot
-- **Different plots**: After a plot is filled up with 15 flowers, there will be navigation butotns to a new plot where users cna add more flowers
-- **Edit entries**

-## Background
-I found some free time last week and decided to try learning Kotlin, so after watching some introductary YouTube videos, I decided to build this app idea I have had for a while.
-As someone who loves journally and find myself signifcantly more relax and happier when I am in a habit of constantly writing down everything the small things that made smile that day as well as anything that's worring me/

-## Future Ideas

-- **Add more input into the entries**: ALlow users to rank their happiness and stress level each day.
-Show on the info card using sun and rain emojis.

-- **Add calendar integration**: Use a calendar as the grid, add flowers on the date that they added each entry

-- **Integrate Groq API**: Allow users to summarize their weeks and months using generative AI.
-Give reminders and advice to users on actions they used to do that they liked

-## Getting Started

-# Happiness Garden

-## Technologies

-- **Kotlin**
-- **Firebase**

-## Description
 Happiness Garden is a wellness app that gamifies the habit of self-reflection and gratitude.
 Each journal entry will add a new flower to a personalized garden, creating a visual representation of the user’s reflections over time.
 Users are prompted to write down what they are grateful for and any worries they may have, allowing for a balanced and mindful habit.
 The app is built in Kotlin and uses Firebase to manage user data and backend functionality.

 ## Features